vncsna/mirror/README.md

 ## mirror

-Minor API experiment for data anonymization, providing blurring (pixelating) faces and name replacement.
+minor API experiment for data anonymization, providing blurring (pixelating) faces and name replacement.
 I've developed this project to understand some commands of FastAPI and SQLite.

 ## usage